 The Nikon 50mm 1.8 G is Nikon’s 50mm option within their growing lineup of budget-friendly/lightweight 1.8G lenses.

-Make no mistake about these lenses – they’re worthy of professional work if you’re on a budget, and particularly with this lens.
+These lenses are worthy of professional work, especially if you’re on a budget.
 The half stop difference means they can’t take in as much light as the 1.4 lenses – which can come in handy in low light situations – and they have more limited shallow depth of field capabilities.

-The Nikon 50mm 1.8 G is a very respectable and capable lens that in many ways outperforms the more expensive f/1.4 G. I’m a really big fan of this line of Nikon lenses and I’ve used them extensively, so my goal with this Nikon 50mm 1.8 g review here at Camera Lens Land is to give you all the information you need to see if it would be a good addition to your camera bag.
+The Nikon 50mm 1.8 G is a very capable lens that in many ways outperforms the more expensive f/1.4 G. I’m a really big fan of this line of Nikon lenses and I’ve used them extensively, so my goal with this Nikon 50mm 1.8 g review here is hopefully to help you decide if this lens would be a good addition to your camera bag.

-Although the Nikkor 50mm 1.8 g is lightweight and is largely made of plastic (but has a metal lens mount), its construction feels solid.
+Although the Nikon 50mm f/1.8G is lightweight and is largely made of plastic (but has a metal lens mount), its construction feels solid.

 Its size can feel a bit small but it balances well with most DSLR bodies.
 The only exception would probably be Nikon’s larger flagship bodies such as the D4 or D5, where the heavy weight of these bodies doesn’t balance well with the size and weight of the this lens.
 This isn’t a deal breaker and doesn’t affect the function of the camera – just something to keep in mind.